 If you’re nearing age 65, you may be wondering about your Medicare eligibility.
-Like any health insurance program, there are rules and requirements you must meet to participate.
-Here’s an overview of the key Medicare eligibility rules.
+Like any health insurance program, there are rules and requirements you must meet in order to participate.
+We’re here to help you understand the key Medicare eligibility rules.

-Medicare eligibility rules and requirements are basic for most people:
+Medicare eligibility rules and requirements are basic and apply for almost everyone:

 - You must be 65 or older

 - You must be a permanent U.S. resident or citizen

 - If you are younger than 65, you may qualify if you have certain disabilities

 When you sign up for Medicare, your spouse or other dependents are not also covered by your Medicare plan.
 Medicare doesn't include family coverage and each person must individually meet the eligibility requirements.

 What if I am planning to work past age 65?

 Even if you plan to keep working past age 65 or are covered under a spouse’s employer, you’ll need to consider Medicare.
 Do not assume you can delay signing up with Medicare because you have other medical insurance.
 Only group health plans sponsored by an employer with 20 or more employees lets you delay your Medicare enrollment.
 Other health coverage and COBRA coverage is not acceptable.
 We encourage you to contact us to learn more.